WebAssembly/component-model/design/mvp/CanonicalABI.md

 and call the `OnResolve` callback.
 If a task's implicit thread is waiting to start (in `Task.enter_implicit_thread`) due to backpressure, then it is immediately cancelled without running any guest code.
-Otherwise, if any of a cancelled task's threads are expecting cancellation (e.g., when an `async callback` export returns to the event loop or when `waitable-set.wait` or a `thread.*` built-in is called with `cancellable` set), `request_cancellation` considers resuming that thread (picking one nondeterministically if there are multiple), giving the thread the chance to handle cancellation promptly so that `subtask.cancel` completes without blocking.
+Otherwise, if any of a cancelled task's *non-suspended* threads are expecting cancellation (e.g., when an `async callback` export returns to the event loop or when `waitable-set.wait` or a `thread.*` built-in is called with `cancellable` set), one is selected nondeterministically to be resumed, delivering the cancellation request eagerly and giving `canon_subtask_cancel` (defined below) a chance to complete eagerly without blocking.
 ```python
   def request_cancellation(self):
     if self.state == Task.State.INITIAL: